Applications for the 2024-25 academic season will open on October 9, 2023.

-- Additional audition results will be given by e-mail no later than April 1, 2023.
+- Additional audition results will be sent by e-mail no later than April 1, 2024.

 - Only musicians currently enrolled in or graduated from a degree program will be considered for live or live virtual auditions.
 You can audition for the New World Symphony at any time during your studies, but you cannot be considered for a NWS fellowship until you have completed your present course of study.
 A baccalaureate (bachelor’s) degree or the equivalent is required of all NWS Fellows.
 Doctoral students must have completed their residency requirements to be considered for a fellowship.
 All new Fellows must have transcripts of their most recent degree sent to NWS.
 You are not required to have your bachelor’s degree in music in order to apply.

 - Accompanists are not permitted at your audition.